nobl9/terraform-n9-export-aws/README.md

 ### Export from N9 to S3

-1. Obtain the AWS external ID for your organization in Nobl9 App UI or with the `sloctl` command-line tool.
+1. Obtain the AWS external ID for your organization in Nobl9 UI or with the `sloctl` command-line tool.

-2. Run the following command:
+2. Run the following command in `sloctl`:

     ```bash
     sloctl get dataexport --aws-external-id